 A comprehensive guide to track day insurance

-Hopefully, this guide will help to explain what a track-day policy will (and won’t) cover – and outline why you might want to consider it.
+This guide explains what a track-day policy will (and won’t) cover – and outlines why you might want to consider it.

 What is track day insurance?

 Trackday insurance is different from standard on-the-road motor insurance because it only pays for repairing or replacing YOUR car should it be damaged whilst taking part in an organised track event.